Polish heraldry: Peculiarities

 One of the most visually striking characteristics of Polish heraldry is the abundance of gules (red) fields.
 Among the oldest coats of arms in Poland, nearly half use a red background, with blue (azure) coming in a distant second.
 Nowhere else in Europe is there seen such a strong bias towards a particular colour scheme.
 It follows, however, the well-known heraldic custom of all Europe, of the vassals following the colour-scheme of their overlord, which found practical use on the battlefield.

 Other typical features used in Polish heraldry include horseshoes, arrows, Maltese crosses, scythes, stars, and crescents.
 There are also many purely geometrical shapes for which a separate set of heraldic terms was invented.
 It has been suggested that originally all Polish coats of arms were based on such abstract geometrical shapes, but most were gradually "rationalized" into horseshoes, arrows and so on.
-If this hypothesis is correct, it suggests in turn that Polish heraldry, also unlike western European heraldry, may be at least partly derived from the Tamgas, marks used by Eurasian nomads such as the Sarmatians, Avars and Mongols, to mark property.
+If this hypothesis is correct, it suggests in turn that Polish heraldry, also unlike western European heraldry, may be at least partly derived from tamgas, marks used by Eurasian nomads such as the Sarmatians, Avars and Mongols, to mark property.
 Evidence of the origins of the system was considered scanty, and the hypothesis has been criticized as being part of "Sarmatism" (the Polish tradition of romanticizing their supposed Sarmatian ancestry).
 However, recent DNA projects that concern Polish Nobility proved that at least part of Polish Nobility is of Sarmatian origin.

 A Polish coat of arms consists of shield, crest, helm, and crown.
 Mantling became fashionable during the 18th and 19th centuries.
 Supporters, mottos, and compartments normally do not appear, although certain individuals used them, especially in the final stages of the system's development, partly in response to French and German influence.
 Preserved medieval evidence shows Polish coats-of-arms with mantling and supporters.